-- Discourage interim appropriations for new programs. - Encourage new and diverse revenues and preserve existing unrestricted revenues unrestricted. - Seek full cost recovery for special funded, fee-supported, and grant programs, and report on subsidies. - Requires elements of performance budgeting, including the development of strategic plans and reporting of data that informs budget decisions. - Support transparency by requiring the City to present clear and accurate budgetary and financial information and fiscal impact statements for proposed actions. - Requires City to fully fund retirement systems based on actuarial cost analyses.
+- Discourage interim appropriations for new programs. - Encourage new and diverse revenues and preserve existing unrestricted revenues unrestricted. - Seek full cost recovery for special funded, fee-supported, and grant programs, and report on subsidies. - Requires elements of performance budgeting, including the development of strategic plans and reporting of data that informs budget decisions. - Requires all positions in the budget to be funded. - Support transparency by requiring the City to present clear and accurate budgetary and financial information and fiscal impact statements for proposed actions. - Requires City to fully fund retirement systems based on actuarial cost analyses.